Click each question below for the answer. Don't see your question here? Ask us through our Contact page.

 You can find the nutritional panel link on the individual product pages.
 The ingredients are listed to the right of the image.
 Underneath the ingredient list is a grey box that says “nutrition facts”.
 Click on the box and it will bring up the panel.

 Some of our products contain grass-fed dairy, coming from heritage pasture raised cows, allowing grass to grow back and the soil to regenerate.
-The following bars and truffles contain dairy: Dark Coconut Toffee, Dark Brown Butter, Dark Salt & Malt and Dark Burnt Caramel chocolate bars as well as the Silk Velvet, Classic Dark, Sea Salt, Mint Crème and Salted Caramel Truffles.
+All of our truffles and the following bars contain dairy: Dark Coconut Toffee, Dark Brown Butter, Dark Salt & Malt and Dark Burnt Caramel chocolate bars.

 Our chocolatier produces our chocolate on equipment shared with tree nuts, milk, and soy.
 Equipment is carefully cleaned between every production run.

-Here is our complete list of plant-based products: Superdark Truffles, Dark Sea Salt, Dark Salted Almonds, Dark Blackout, Dark Super Blackout, Dark Crisp Mint, Dark Quinoa, 90% Superdark Crisp Mint, Double Chocolate Coconut Clusters, Original Coconut Clusters, Cherry + Almond Butter Coconut Clusters, Seeds + Salt Coconut Clusters, Rainbow Quinoa, Pearl Quinoa, Black Quinoa, and Red Quinoa.
+Here is our complete list of plant-based products: Dark Sea Salt, Dark Salted Almonds, Dark Blackout, Dark Super Blackout, Dark Crisp Mint, Dark Quinoa, 90% Superdark Crisp Mint, Rainbow Quinoa, Pearl Quinoa, Black Quinoa, and Red Quinoa.

 Our natural flavors are made with plant extracts, which contain no regulated allergens, GMOs, or artificial flavors.
 The natural flavor is extracted from spices, fruits, fruit juices, vegetables, vegetable juices, herb, bark, buds, roots or leaves.